Lightstreamer/Lightstreamer-example-AuthMetadata-adapter-java/README.md

 ## Build

-To build your own version of `example-AuthMetadata-adapter-java-x.y.z-SNAPSHOT.jar` instead of using the one provided in the `deploy.zip` file from the [Install](#install) section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
+To build your own version of `example-authmetadata-adapter-java-x.y.z.jar` instead of using the one provided in the `deploy.zip` file from the [Install](#install) section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
-For the sake of simplicity only the Maven case is detailed here.
+For the sake of simplicity, only the Maven case is detailed here.

 ### Maven